E-Commerce Sites Have An Accessibility Problem

 E-commerce has an accessibility problem.

 Online shopping isn’t going anywhere.
-According to the Statista Digital Market Outlook, by 2025, online shopping revenue in the U.S. will grow to more than 1.3 trillion dollars, from about $768 billion in 2021.
+According to the Statista Digital Market Outlook, online shopping revenue in the U.S. will grow to more than 1.3 trillion dollars in 2025 — up from about $768 billion in 2021.

 Accessibility Isn’t Something You Can Sweep Under the Rug